Uitware/locreg/docs/configuration.md

 > As you can see, all configuration items for registry are optional.
 So if you want you can only specify `registry:` in your config, and it will be launched with all the default values.

 ### Registry default values
-The default values for the registry configuration are predefined by the `locreg`, except of password and username witch are randomly generated 32 characters long strings.
+The default values for the registry configuration are predefined by the `locreg`, except of password and username that are randomly generated 32 characters long strings.
 Default values are as follows:
 ```yaml
 registry: